 - Since the beginning of 2017, the BaFin in Germany has limited the possible loss to a maximum of your deposit amount

-- One of the best-known providers for trading Ethereum CFD is Plus500².
-There is no obligation to make additional funding and a 30-times leverage is offered.
+- One of the best-known providers for trading Ethereum CFD is Plus500.
+There is no obligation to make additional funding and a leverage up to 1:2 is offered.

 At the beginning, another important hint: Just as with the cryptocurrencies themselves, CFDs are subject to high price fluctuations (volatility).
 In other words, you should only invest the money that you are prepared to lose in the worst case.
 Furthermore, this contribution does not constitute investment advice.
 It is only intended to show the mechanisms that are possible to increase a potential Ethereum price gain by a multiple (also called “leverage”).
 Ideally, you can become rich even faster than with the already high growth in value at Ethereum, but it is also possible to lose all invested money just as quickly.
 Therefore, wise and well-informed action is very important for both Ethereum and Ethereum CFD.

 What is CFD?

 CFD stands for Contract of Difference, i. e. an agreement between two parties on the performance of an asset.
 This means that a contract is concluded between two parties, a CFD provider and a CFD customer.
 It stipulates what happens if the market value of a certain asset either increases or decreases.
 The asset is often referred to as an underlying or basis asset.
 For example, shares or commodities such as gold or oil can be used as underlying.
 More and more often, cryptocurrencies such as Ethereum and Bitcoins are being offered as underlying assets.